Small Tofieldia - Tofieldia pusilla

 Distinguished from other members of the lily family by having a rootstock or short rhizome rather than a bulb or corm, all basal, linear leaves, and relatively small flowers with 6 similar perianth parts and a pistil with three styles.
 The more common Triantha occidentalis (syn.
 Tofieldia gluntinosa) is generally a larger plant with longer leaves and is strongly glandular hairy.

-Circumpolar south to BC and Glacier County in MT (Lesica 2012.
+Circumpolar south to BC and Glacier County in MT (Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 Observations in Montana Natural Heritage Program Database